OleJoik/agones-gcp-websockets/README.md

 ## Octops Gameserver Ingress Controller
 By default Agones creates game servers, and exposes their IP and Ports to clients.
 However, the IP:Port combination <b>can not be used</b> to issue SSL certificates, one needs a hostname (such as *www.domain.com*) for that.
 A server able to terminate ("decrypt") SSL certificates are however mandatory if used by a modern web client secured with SSL.
 The communication has to be secure, otherwise the browser will block it.

-The [Game Server Ingress Controller](https://github.com/Octops/gameserver-ingress-controller) by [Octops](https://octops.io/) remedies this problem by automating the creation of ingress components for every gameserver service created by Agones.
-The ingress gives a unique hostname (a subdomain of a domain you own, for example `gameserver-1.yourdomain.com`).
+The [Game Server Ingress Controller](https://github.com/Octops/gameserver-ingress-controller) by [Octops](https://octops.io/) remedies this problem by automating the creation of ingress components for every gameserver created by Agones.
+The ingress can be configured to give a unique hostname (a subdomain of a domain you own, for example `gameserver-1.yourdomain.com`).
 Additionally it integrates with two other tools that need to be installed, [cert-manager](https://cert-manager.io/) and [Contour ingress controller](https://projectcontour.io/).

 ### Configuring the Octops controller
-When installing the controller you can reduce the resource requirements of this component by modifying the [original yaml manifest](https://raw.githubusercontent.com/Octops/gameserver-ingress-controller/main/deploy/install.yaml) used when [installing](https://github.com/Octops/gameserver-ingress-controller#how-to-install-the-octops-controller) the controller.
+You can reduce the resource requirements of this component by modifying the [original yaml manifest](https://raw.githubusercontent.com/Octops/gameserver-ingress-controller/main/deploy/install.yaml) used when [installing](https://github.com/Octops/gameserver-ingress-controller#how-to-install-the-octops-controller) the controller.

 My [modified install manifest](octops-gameserver-controller/modified-install.yaml)  is shown below: